 Moisture Management

-The best way to maintain and increase electric motors’ life is to prevent all sorts of moisture build-up.
-You may often encounter moisture build-up in an electric motor’s interior parts if it is being operated in damp, wet, and humid conditions or if it remains unused for a long time.
-In such a case, the air getting drawn in gets condensed, and water gets accumulated, leading to rust problems and various other issues.
-But this can be prevented by turning on your electric motor and leave it running for some time during nice and dry weather.
-This causes the motors’ heat to backup and re-vaporize the moisture.
+The best way to maintain and increase electric motors’ life is to prevent moisture build-up.
+You may often encounter moisture build-up in an electric motor’s interior parts if it is operated in damp, wet, and humid conditions or remains unused for a long time.
+In such a case, the air getting drawn in gets condensed, and water accumulates, leading to rust problems and other issues.
+But this can be prevented by turning on your electric motor and leaving it running during nice and dry weather.
+This causes the motors’ heat to back up and re-vaporize the moisture.

-Also, make sure you keep a maintenance history of your electric motor repair.
+Also, keep a maintenance history of your electric motor repair.
 Note down the kind of services you resort to each time to avoid duplication in the future.
 This will also help take the required measures to keep the motor functioning smoothly for a longer time.